The ultimate guide to Google’s time-saving keyboard shortcuts

 Google Docs

-9. Struggling to remember what a word means whilst editing a document?
+9. Struggling to remember what a word means while editing a document?
 Save yourself the trouble of opening a new tab and searching and instead simply hit Ctrl-Shift-y while your cursor’s on the word in question.
 Docs will give you a definition right then and there, in the editing screen’s side panel.

-10. Here’s one I never knew existed until just moments ago: Ctrl-Alt-c will copy the formatting from whatever text your cursor is resting on, while Ctrl-Alt-v will paste that same formatting onto any other text within your document.
+10. Here’s one I didn’t know existed until just moments ago: Ctrl-Alt-c will copy the formatting from whatever text your cursor is resting on, while Ctrl-Alt-v will paste that same formatting onto any other text within your document.
 Handy, no?

 11. For my fellow scribes and word nerds, Ctrl-Shift-c is the swiftest way to peek in at your current word count—as well as character count, with and without spaces—whenever you get the itch to check.